OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 -  Implementation of the :ref:`EC2 Query and EBS <ec2qug>` **public cloud** interfaces.

--  OneFlow allows **multi-VM application and auto-scaling** to :ref:`define, execute and manage multi-tiered elastic applications <appflow_use_cli>`, or services composed of interconnected Virtual Machines with deployment dependencies between them and :ref:`auto-scaling rules <appflow_elasticity>`.
+-  :ref:`OneFlow <oneapps_overview>` allows **multi-VM application and auto-scaling** to :ref:`define, execute and manage multi-tiered elastic applications <appflow_use_cli>`, or services composed of interconnected Virtual Machines with deployment dependencies between them and :ref:`auto-scaling rules <appflow_elasticity>`.

--  The **datacenter federation** functionality allows for the centralized management of multiple instances of OpenNebula for scalability, isolation and multiple-site support.
-[TODO: links]
+-  The :ref:`datacenter federation <introf>` functionality allows for the **centralized management of multiple instances of OpenNebula for scalability, isolation and multiple-site support**.

--  **Application insight** with :ref:`OneGate <onegate_usage>` allows Virtual Machine guests to pull and push VM information from OpenNebula.
+-  **Application insight** with :ref:`OneGate <onegate_overview>` allows Virtual Machine guests to pull and push VM information from OpenNebula.
 Users and administrators can use it to gather metrics, detect problems in their applications, and trigger OneFlow elasticity rules from inside the VM.

--  A :ref:`Marketplace <marketplace>`...
-[TODO: Extend with benefits and links]
+- :ref:`Marketplaces <marketplace_overview>` for sharing, provisioning and consuming cloud images.
+They can be seen as external datastores, where images can be easily imported, exported and shared by a federation of OpenNebula instances.

 -  **Cloud bursting** gives support to build a :ref:`hybrid cloud <introh>`, an extension of a private cloud to combine local resources with resources from remote cloud providers.
 A whole public cloud provider can be encapsulated as a local resource to be able to use extra computational capacity to satisfy peak demands.
 Out of the box connectors are shipped to support :ref:`Amazon EC2 <ec2g>` and :ref:`Microsoft Azure <azg>` cloudbursting.